ChanMunFai/querychatbot/README.md

   What is climate change?

 Chatbot:
   Climate change refers to significant variations in global weather patterns that persist over an extended period of time.
 It is caused by the Greenhouse Effect, which occurs when heat from the Earth's surface is absorbed by Greenhouse Gases (GHGs) like carbon dioxide (CO2), methane (CH4) and nitrous oxide(N20).
 This has caused global temperatures to increase faster than ever before, leading to changes in rain petterns, sea levels rising, and snow and ice melting sooner each spring.
-The global impact of climate change can be seen in the air, water and land, with any small increase in global average temperature over an extended period triggering a chain react ion of climate change around the world.
+The global impact of climate change can be seen in the air, water and land, with any small increase in global average temperature over an extended period triggering a chain reaction of climate change around the world.

  User:
   What is the government doing about it?